A year ago I was still pregnant! Aaron Henry’s birthday is tomorrow, and I’m finally taking the time to write down my memories from his birth.

 The midwives arrived at 11.15.
 I stayed in the tub for about 2 hours, with contractions 3-4 minutes apart, horribly intense.
 Some people enjoy the challenge of labor but not me.
 I couldn’t wait for it to be over.
 I was praying for strength and feeling very grateful the girls were at mom’s house!

 My midwife’s notes from the birth are very detailed, and she records 12.50-1.40am as time when I was out of the tub, trying some different positions on the bed.
 This was her idea, naturally.
 That hour was the worst part.
-I should have known I was in transition – when I completely give up and beg to go to the hospital for drugs, that always means we’re really close to the end.
-No one ever says that, of course, just in case it’s not true.
+I should have known I was in transition – when I completely give up and beg to go to the hospital for drugs, that means we’re really close to the end, although no one ever says that, just in case it’s not true.
 My midwife is not one for snuggly reassurances.
 Her version of encouragement is “Instead of saying, ‘I can’t,’ why don’t you try saying ‘I can?'” and “You’re stronger than you think you are.”
 It doesn’t seem overly effective at the time, but she’s helped a nervous Type-A with low pain tolerance to have two home births, so I guess she’s doing something right.

 Somewhere in there I remember the line “GIVE ME THE KEYS I’M GOING NOW,” but at 1.40am, instead of getting in the car, I got back in the tub and starting pushing my baby out.
 15 minutes later we could see his head.
 It was a relief to be pushing – like most women, I like that part best.
 I remember clearly hearing my midwife tell me that keeping breath inside makes pushing more effective (instead of exhaling through a contraction), so I got very quiet and focused on pushing.
 At 2.16, his head was out, and a minute later it was over.
 There’s no feeling in the world like reaching down to pick up your baby the moment he’s born, that flood of happiness and love.
 I knew right away he was a good size, over 8lbs like his sisters.
 And I thought he was the most handsome boy I’d ever seen, obviously.

-We stayed in the bathtub for a few minutes, and then Greg cut the cord and he held Aaron while I waited for the placenta to detach.
-It came out easily, and by 2.50am I was tucked into bed nursing Aaron for the first time.
+We stayed in the bathtub for a few minutes, and then Greg cut the cord and he held Aaron Henry while I waited for the placenta to detach.
+It came out easily, and by 2.50am I was tucked into bed nursing Aaron Henry for the first time.
 That first hour of a baby’s life is so special!
 I wish it was recorded so we could relive those moments again.
 I’d had a basket on our dresser for weeks with a nursing tank & pjs for me, a baby blanket, and a tiny kimono onesie + pants for the baby.

-My fabulous midwives ran around while I nursed Aaron and dressed him – they cleaned up everything, examined the placenta, packed up their supplies – then weighed and measured him.
+My fabulous midwives ran around while I nursed Aaron and dressed him – they cleaned up everything, examined the placenta, packed up their supplies, then weighed and measured him.
 He was a full 8lbs 12oz, and 20 1/2″!
 They left around 4am, I think.
 Greg fell asleep but I was full of adrenaline.
 I have a picture I took around sunrise that morning (June 18) of my husband and newborn son fast asleep.
 It reminds me of how still the house was, just the three of us at that moment, as if he was our only child.
 Sophia & Zoe came home a few hours later, and we started the adventure of being a family of 5!

 That’s the story… writing it down helps me remember how much we have to be grateful for!
-The unusual thing about this birth was my water partially breaking 3 days before Aaron was born, but there were no complications or problems from it.
+The unusual thing about this birth was my water partially breaking 3 days before Aaron was born, but there were no problems from it.
 The birth itself was also free of any complications!
 My son was strong and healthy.
 I feel so blessed that I was able to deliver him at home, thanks to the amazing and supportive people around me.
 It was the hardest thing I’ve ever done, but it was Aaron Henry’s perfect birth.